klerk-framework/website/src/pages/index.md

 Klerk means 'bookkeeper' in swedish.

 :::note
 Klerk is still in beta.
 The API is not yet stable.
+Some of the plugins are still in alpha.
 :::

 ## Basic ideas